RTFRekola/multinational-retail-data-centralisation/README.md

 <b>Task 8</b>

+The information on the timing of each sale the company has made is stored in a JSON file in an S3 bucket in AWS.
+It is imported with Python package boto3 into a Pandas DataFrame.

 - in <i>data_extraction.py</i>, created the method <i>extract_json_from_s3</i>, which extracts the sales date events into a Pandas DataFrame

 ![multinational-retail-data-centralisation](data_extraction-5.png?raw=true "Download and extract sales date events data.")

+Normal data cleaning was done, especially making sure the dates were following numerical SI standard, and columns rearranged in a more logical order.

 - in <i>data_cleaning.py</i>, created the method <i>clean_sales_data</i> to clean the table with sales date events
     - remove rows with n/a in them